Lilly to sell cheaper version of top-selling insulin Humalog

-Eli Lilly is offering a half-price version of its top-selling insulin Humalog as drugmakers face growing pressure to control prices.
+INDIANAPOLIS (AP) — Eli Lilly is offering a half-price version of its top-selling insulin Humalog as drugmakers face growing pressure to control prices.

-The drugmaker says it will introduce a version of the diabetes treatment called Insulin Lispro with a list price 50 percent lower than its current rate, about $275 per vial.
+The company says it will introduce a version of the diabetes treatment called Insulin Lispro with a list price 50 percent lower than its current rate of about $275 per vial.

-List prices are initial figures drugmakers attach to a product and are typically knocked down by rebates.
+The discounted insulin will sell for $137.35 per vial or $265.20 for a five pack of Kwik Pens.
+A company spokeswoman said the average person uses about two vials a month, and the pack of pens can last a month or more.

+The company said it is working to make the insulin available as quickly as possible.

 Most Read Business Stories